sreekanthmp/ecommerce_rest/README.md

 # ecommerce-backend

-Django backend for eCommerce project.
 This project is built using Django REST Framework to provide the backend API for eCommerce project.

 ## Main requirements